 Hilton Diamond vs Marriott Titanium vs Hyatt Globalist: The Honest 2026 Comparison

 Hilton Diamond, Marriott Titanium, and Hyatt Globalist are the three top-tier hotel statuses most travellers compare in 2026 — and they are not equivalent products.
-Globalist delivers the strongest benefit set but requires earning a tier that has no public status match.
+Globalist delivers the strongest benefit set but requires earning a tier with no public status match.
 Titanium covers the broadest portfolio but suite upgrades clear inconsistently.
-Diamond has the easiest path in via public status match offers, but the points value is the weakest of the three.
+Diamond now has the easiest path in — 50 qualifying nights for 2026, plus a credit card that grants it outright — but the points are the weakest of the three, and Hilton has just added a new tier above Diamond.
 The right choice depends entirely on your travel pattern, not the marketing.

 The status game is a calendar problem first, a benefit problem second